intel/llvm/sycl/doc/SharedLibraries.md

 ### sycl-post-link changes

-To support dynamic linking of device code , `sycl-post-link` performs 2 main
+In order to support dynamic linking of device code, `sycl-post-link` performs 2 main tasks:
-tasks:
 - Supplies device images containing exports with an information about exported symbols
 - Supplies device images with an information about imported symbols